How to Decide What to Build Next for Your Startup

 5️⃣ Real‑World Success Stories

-- Nick Meyer & Nate Hoskin (Sage Content AI): Using this approach, they launched to a waitlist of just 100 people and made $50,000 in the first week.
-They didn’t build everything they could have; they built the thing their specific users were ready to pay for.
+• Nick Meyer & Nate Hoskin (Sage Content AI) – Launched to a waitlist of just 100 people and generated $50,000 in the first week.
+They focused on building exactly what their early users were ready to pay for, rather than a full‑feature product.

 6️⃣ The Whole Process, Simplified

-- Test cheap.
-Manual emails, user calls, simple descriptions.
+5. Test cheap.
+Use manual emails, user calls, or simple descriptions.
 Spend a day, not a month.

-- Analyze results.
+6. Analyze results.
 Did it move the number?
-If yes, now build it for re… (text truncated in original)
+If yes, now build it for real; if no, iterate on a new solution.

 Bottom Line